 |Written for the Daily Flash Fiction Challenge with a word limit of 300.

-The prompts: This story must contain the words: airplane, mouse and sneeze
+The prompts: This story must contain the words thunderstorm, rainbow and flower

 All rights reserved.

 Hyperiongate has granted Writing.Com, its affiliates and syndicates non-exclusive rights to display this work.